Hire in Chile

 In general, the Labor Code does not consider a probationary period.
 However, a two-week term is provided for domestic workers and either party may terminate at any point during this time.

-For other employees, the practice is to use fixed-term agreements as de facto probationary period (1st employment contract term set for a couple of months).
-This ‘probationary period’ can be extended by employer to the maximum period of one or two years depending on nature of job.
+- For other employees, the practice is to use a fixed-term agreement as a de facto probationary period.
+This ‘probationary period’ can be extended by the employer to the maximum period of one or two years depending on the nature of the job.

-The labor contract can then be renewed or an indefinite (permanent) contract can be signed if employee fits the position.
+- The labor contract can then be renewed or an indefinite (permanent) contract can be signed if the employee fits the position.

-Employees with powers to manage, work without direct supervision, work at home or in location other than workplace are excluded from these limits.
+- Employees with powers to manage, work without direct supervision, work at home or in locations other than the workplace are excluded from these limits.

-Any work in excess of 10 hours/day and 45 hours/week is considered overtime.
+Any work in excess of 10 hours per day and 45 hours per week is considered overtime.

 Only two hours of overtime are allowed per day, which means no employee can work more than a total of 12 hours a day because the maximum ‘ordinary’ hours is 10 hours.